 It’s worth mentioning that getting root access on the Android device always requires an unlocked bootloader.
 Due to the open-source nature of Android OS, plenty of users opt-in for the system-level customizations to get additional functionalities apart from custom look & feel.
 In that scenario, both the bootloader unlocking and rooting becomes necessary enough.
 It’s also worth mentioning that after unlocking the bootloader, you can flash custom ROMs.

 Stock ROMs although do provide better stability and faster software updates, plenty of users might not be interested in a simple looking (less-featured) Stock Firmware for years.
 Additionally, after ending the software support, most users want to install custom firmware to get a taste of the latest Android OS.
-Both the Pixel 6 & Pixel 6 Pro are new that may obviously lead developers to build custom firmware soon which requires root and unlocked bootloader.
+Both the Pixel 6 & Pixel 6 Pro are new which may obviously lead developers to build custom firmware soon which requires a root and unlocked bootloader.

 - What is Bootloader Unlock?

 - What is Rooting and Why Magisk Root is Important?

 - How to Unlock Bootloader and Root Google Pixel 6 and 6 Pro

 Well, a Bootloader is a set of processes (programs) that comes out of the box with the operating system and always runs when you power on your device.
 It basically tells the hardware to whether boot into the recovery or the system (depending on the command provided by the user).
 Usually, a stock bootloader is a vendor-specific program that comes in locked status, and it doesn’t allow other third-party programs or files to get flashed like Custom ROM or Root.